Zuzze/xkcd-comics/README.md

 ./start.sh
 ```

+This install dependencies and starts the app in browser.

-### OR alternatively you can also run the app with next commands
+### Alternatively you can also run the app with next commands

 ```
 yarn install